 1. Issuer: Sembcorp Financial Services Pte.
 Ltd.

 2. Guarantor: Sembcorp Industries Ltd

-3. Series No.: 001
+3. Series No.: 003

 4. Tranche No.: 001

 5. Currency: Singapore Dollars ("S\$")

 6. Principal Amount of Series: S\$[•]

 7. Principal Amount of Tranche: S\$[•]

 8. Denomination Amount: S\$250,000

 9. Calculation Amount (if different from Denomination Amount): Not Applicable

-10. Issue Date: [•] 2021
+10. Issue Date: [•] 2022

 11. Redemption Amount (including early redemption): Denomination Amount

 12. Interest Basis: Fixed Rate

+See Schedule 1 to this Pricing Supplement for further details

-13. Interest Commencement Date: [•] 2021
+13. Interest Commencement Date: [•] 2022

 14. Fixed Rate Note Applicable

-(a) Maturity Date: [•] 20[31]
+(a) Maturity Date: [•] 20[29]

 (b) Day Count Fraction: Actual/365 (Fixed)

 (c) Interest Payment Date(s): Semi-annually in arrear on [•] and [•] in each year up to and including the Maturity Date

 (d) Initial Broken Amount: Not applicable

 (e) Final Broken Amount: Not applicable

 (f) Interest Rate: [•] per cent. per annum

+See Schedule 1 to this Pricing Supplement for further details

 15. Floating Rate Note Not applicable

 16. Variable Rate Note Not applicable

 17. Hybrid Note Not applicable

 18. Zero Coupon Note Not applicable

 19. Issuer's Redemption Option No

 Issuer's Redemption Option Period (Condition 6(d)): Not applicable

 20. Noteholders' Redemption Option No

 Noteholders' Redemption Option Period (Condition 6(e)): Not applicable

 21. Issuer's Purchase Option No

 Issuers' Purchase Option Period (Condition 6(b)): Not applicable

 22. Noteholders' VRN Purchase Option No

 Noteholders' VRN Purchase Option Period (Condition 6(c)(i)): Not applicable

 23. Noteholders' Purchase Option No

 Noteholders' Purchase Option Period (Condition 6(c)(ii): Not applicable

 24. Redemption for Taxation Reasons: Yes

 25. Form of Notes Bearer

 The Notes will be represented on issue by a Permanent Global Security

 26. Talons for future Coupons to be attached to Definitive Notes (and dates on which such Talons mature): No

 27. Applicable TEFRA exemption: C Rules

-28. Listing: Singapore Exchange Securities Trading Limited

-29. ISIN Code: [•]

-30. Common Code: [•]

-31. Clearing System(s): The Central Depository (Pte) Limited 32.
+28. Listing: Singapore Exchange Securities Trading Limited 29.
+ISIN Code: 30.
+Common Code: 31.
+Clearing System(s): The Central Depository (Pte) Limited 32.
 Depository: The Central Depository (Pte) Limited 33.
 Delivery: Delivery free of payment 34.
 Method of issue of Notes: Syndicated Issue 35.
-The following Dealer(s) are subscribing the Notes: DBS Bank Ltd. United Overseas Bank Limited 36.
+The following Dealer(s) are subscribing DBS Bank Ltd. the Notes: Oversea-Chinese Banking Corporation Limited United Overseas Bank Limited 36.
 Stabilising Manager (if any) Not applicable 37.
 Prohibition of Sales to EEA and UK Retail Investors Applicable 38.
 The aggregate principal amount of Notes issued has been translated in Singapore dollars at the rate of [•] producing a sum of (for Notes not denominated in Singapore dollars): Not applicable 39.
-Use of proceeds: Please refer to Schedule 1 to this Pricing Supplement 40.
+Use of proceeds: Please refer to Schedule 2 to this Pricing Supplement 40.
 Private Bank Selling Commission Not applicable 41.
-Other terms: Please refer to Schedules 1 to 4 to this Pricing Supplement Details of any additions or variations to terms and conditions of the Notes as set out in the Information Memorandum: None Any additions or variations to the selling restrictions: None
+Other terms: Please refer to Schedules 1 to 7 to this Pricing Supplement Details of any additions or variations to terms and conditions of the Notes as set out in the Information Memorandum: Applicable.
+A new Condition 7A shall be inserted as set out in Schedule 1 to this Pricing Supplement Any additions or variations to the selling restrictions: Please refer to Schedule 2 to this Pricing Supplement